PHOTOGRAPHY, ART, AND MANIPULATIONS

 I was trained at the University of Texas in the art of documentary photography.
 Ever since I have been trying to catch significant moments in time.
 In the old days, we used to brag, "I love the smell of Dektol in the morning."

-Yes, all the chemicals have gone down the drain, but this series from a trip to Mali in 1991 was fixed on fiber paper.
+Yes, all the chemicals have gone down the drain, but my photos from a trip to Mali in 1991 were fixed on fiber paper.
 I'd like to go fishing in the dark again, but for now the photo lab is in storage.
-Here I'll show you part of an exhibit of 30 photographs shown at the Medical Arts Library at the University of Cincinnati in 2003.
+Here are two pictures from an exhibit of 30 photographs shown at the Medical Arts Library at the University of Cincinnati in 2003.

 Tinting, Coloring, and Dyeing